vblanco20-1/vulkan-guide/docs/chapter-4/descriptors_code.md

 nav_order: 12
 ---

-Now that descriptor sets are explained, let's look at using them in practise in a minimal example.
+Now that descriptor sets are explained, let's look at using them in practice in a minimal example.
 We are going to modify the codebase and shaders, so that instead of sending the final transform matrix of the object through push constant, multiplying it in the CPU, we read the camera matrix on the shader and multiply it by the object matrix, with the multiplication being done in the shader.
 To get that to work, we are going to need to create a uniform buffer for our camera matrices, and expose that to the shader using a single descriptor set.

 ## Setting up camera buffers